Mohaaaa2012/GitHub-Followers/README.md

 # Overview:

 This project is intentionally open-ended.
-We want to see you create when it’s all up to you.
-The project will be assessed on your code quality, UI/UX, and overall quality and feel of the app.

 # App Premise: